elouan50/DeepCompFedL/README.md

 nvidia-smi
 ```

 If `cuda` is available, then it should be ok.
-Else, either set the number of available GPUs to 0 or try to google your problem :\)
+Else, to avoid errors you have to set the number of available GPUs to 0 in the `pyproject.toml` configuration file.

 Beware also with `wandb` use, you can't run two experiments with the same id within the same project, or else the execution will loop on the connection to the server.
 Check for `wandb.init()` in the `./deepcompfedl/strategy/DeepCompFedLStrategy.py` file.